 Danish architects BIG have just shared with us the Cross # Towers, their latest project in Seoul.
 BIG’s residential towers in the Yongsan International Business District revitalize the Han riverfront into a new commercial and residential center for the citizens of Seoul.
 More images and information after the break.

+Situated at the south-east edge of the Yongsan master plan designed by Studio Liebeskind for the Korean development group Dreamhub, BIG’s Cross # Towers will contribute to the developing skyline of Seoul and become a recognizable marker of the new cultural and commercial center of the city.
+BIG was selected to submit a design proposal for Yongsan International Business District among 19 international offices, including SOM, Dominique Perrault, REX and MVRDV.
 The 21 000 m2 site is positioned next to the existing urban fabric in the future development zones of the Yongsan master plan.
 BIG’s design includes two elegant towers with a height of 214 and 204m.
 To meet the height requirements of the site, the exceeding building mass is transformed into an upper and lower horizontal bar, which bridge the two towers at 140m and 70 m height.
 The two towers are additionally connected through the arrival bar at the ground level – and a courtyard below ground.

 “The Cross # Towers constitute a three-dimensional urban community of interlocking horizontal and vertical towers.
 Three public bridges connect two slender towers at different levels – underground, at the street and in the sky.
 Catering to the demands and desires of different residents, age groups and cultures the bridges are landscaped and equipped for a variety of activities traditionally restricted to the ground.
 The resultant volume forms a distinct figure on the new skyline of Seoul – a “#” that serves as a gateway to the new Yongsan Business District signaling a radical departure from the crude repetition of disconnected towers towards a new urban community that populates the three-dimensional space of the city.”
 Bjarke Ingels, Founding Partner, BIG.